 If you are currently limited to using IE 8, now is the time to begin working with your technical staff to upgrade your browsers to Internet Explorer 9 or 10, Firefox or Chrome.

 PLEASE NOTE: Functionality in WorldShare Interlibrary Loan is scheduled to be updated on a quarterly basis in February, May, August and November.
 During these updates, the service is tested with specific browser versions to confirm it functions correctly with different browsers.
 The browsers and versions listed here are those most recently tested with WorldShare Interlibrary Loan.

 Newer browser versions are needed to enable use of the new and expanded features of WorldShare Interlibrary Loan.
 The new service will not work with other browsers or browser versions.
 You will probably find that these newer, more secure browsers will also enhance your use of other Web sites and services used by your staff and library users.

-In preparation for your transition to WorldShare Interlibrary Loan in 2013, we recommend that you upgrade your library’s browsers to one of the required browsers listed above.
+In preparation for your transition to WorldShare Interlibrary Loan, you must upgrade your library’s browsers to one of the required browsers listed above.
 If you are not sure which browser is in use at your library, please see http://www.thismachine.info.